YOCKOW/dlx/README.md

 # What is `dlx`?

 It's a command line tool to **D**own**L**oad and e**X**tract files.
-It is available to verify the downloaded file with its hash before extracting.
+It is available to verify the downloaded file with its hash and/or PGP signature before extracting.

 # Requirements